 Probably one of the most important factors of your website is your content.
 If you had a shop on the High Street, your window displays would show people what you sell and get them in through door to view and hopefully buy your products.
 Your content is your virtual ‘shopfront’ to the world.
-Most of our clients are too bust running their own business to sit down and spend time writing copy, so we try and take as much of that hassle away from you as possible.
+Most of our clients are too busy running their own business to sit down and spend time writing copy, so we try and take as much of that hassle away from you as possible.

-You need a good ‘headline’ to grab attention, a ‘story’, which is the details of what you offer and a ‘hook’, that persuades them to choose you over the competition.
+You need a good ‘headline’ to grab attention, a ‘story’, which is the details of what you offer, and a ‘hook’, that persuades them to choose you over the competition.

 I have in the past heard of businesses that have let the dread of content creation to stop a business from even having a website.

 Starting from a blank page can be a daunting task, especially when you are busy running your business.
 Here we explain our approach to developing content with clients and how we can help take the pain out of this process for our clients.

 To write effective copy for our clients, we need to learn how you currently sell your service or products, what do you say to customers, what language do you use and what usually clinches the deal with customers.